 The mission of Durango Big Picture High School is to empower students to use their interests and passions to drive their learning through real world application and experiences in order to reach their personal, social and academic goals.

 Durango Big Picture High School began its first year on August 24, 2009 as one of Durango School District 9-R’s educational options for high school students.
 We went on to graduate our first class in May of 2012.
 Our unique high school follows the Big Picture Learning model, which is centered on individual student growth through community-based internships and student centered curriculum.
-Durango Big Picture High School is a public, four-year Colorado Department of Education accredited comprehensive high school with an enrollment of approximately 96 students.
-We have a student to teacher ratio of nineteen students to one advisor.
+Durango Big Picture High School is a public, four-year Colorado Department of Education accredited high school with an enrollment of approximately 75 students.
+We have a student to teacher ratio of no more than nineteen students to one advisor.

 Several elements that distinguish us from others: